-QEST + FORMATS 2024
+QEST + FORMATS 2025

 Artifact Evaluation

 Reproducibility of experimental results is crucial to foster an atmosphere of trustworthy, open, and reusable research.
-To improve and reward reproducibility, QEST+FORMATS 2024 includes a dedicated Artifact Evaluation (AE).
-An artifact is any additional material (software, data sets, machine-checkable proofs, etc.) that supports the claims made in the paper and, in the ideal case, makes them fully replicable.
+To improve and reward reproducibility, QEST+FORMATS 2025 includes a dedicated Artifact Evaluation (AE).
+An artifact is any additional material (software, data sets, machine-checkable proofs, etc.) that supports the claims made in the paper and, in the ideal case, makes them fully reproducible.
 In case of a tool, a typical artifact consists of the binary or source code of the tool, its documentation, the input files (e.g., models analyzed or input data) used for the tool evaluation in the paper, and a configuration file or document describing the parameters used to obtain the results.

 Submission of an artifact is mandatory for tool papers, and optional – but encouraged – for research papers if it can support the results presented in the paper.
 Artifacts will be reviewed concurrently to the corresponding papers.
 The results of the artifact evaluation will be taken into consideration in the paper reviewing discussion.
-However, the primary goal of the artifact evaluation is to give positive feedback to authors as well as encourage and reward replicable research.
+However, the primary goal of the artifact evaluation is to give positive feedback to authors as well as encourage and reward reproducible research.

 Benefits for Authors: By providing an artifact supporting experimental claims, authors increase the confidence of readers in their contribution.
 Accepted papers with a successfully evaluated artifact will receive a badge to be included on the paper’s title page.
 Finally, artifacts that significantly exceed expectations may receive an Outstanding Artifact Award.